Datomic/mbrainz-sample/README.md

 affiliated with or sponsored by MusicBrainz.

 The MusicBrainz dataset makes a great example database for learning, evaluating, or testing Datomic.
-For this sample database, we have exported the MusicBrainz distribution database as EDN data files, imported that data into Datomic according to the Schema described below, and [backed up](http://docs.datomic.com/backup.html) that
+To create this sample database, we have exported the MusicBrainz distribution database as EDN data files, imported that data into Datomic according to the Schema described below, and [backed up](http://docs.datomic.com/backup.html) that